-It’s November, and we’re honoring the great outdoors — and infusing our workbench and website with a creative nod to Christmas trees — by choosing Blue Spruce as our color of the month.
-This shade of milk paint is a soft, calming greenish-blue hue that evokes the look and feel of a pretty holiday garland.
+It’s the month of November, and we’re honoring the great outdoors this time of year — and infusing our workbench and website with a creative nod to Christmas trees — by choosing Blue Spruce as November’s color of the month.
+This shade of milk paint is a soft, calming green–blue hue that evokes the look and feel of a beautiful November holiday garland.
 Blue Spruce would look stunning as fireplace trim or in your dining room, but today we’ve used it to breathe new life into a well-deserving chest of drawers.

 One of the most talked-about attributes of milk paint is its convenience.
 In most cases, you won’t need to waste time applying coats of primer or scraping off old paint before getting to work, and this dresser was no exception.
 All we had to do was remove the hardware to allow for easier paint application (and to preserve the beautiful patina on the existing drawer pulls), and we were ready to start.

 We painted the sides and drawers of the dresser with Blue Spruce, letting each coat dry before applying the next.
 Depending on your DIY project and the thickness of your paint application, it may take just a single coat to reach your desired coverage or you may need as many as three.